"What do you mean, you can’t answer phones?”

 There’s a famous saying I like.

 “If a man is to die, what is he to live for?”

-I want to live for a long life of self-appreciation and to use what I have to serve this society in a positive way.
+I want to use what I have to serve this society in a positive way.
 I want to overcome my fears.
-Facing fear is something we can all do – and it is a great way to defeat them.
+Facing fear is something we can all do – and it is a great way to defeat it.
 If we let fear rule us, we will never be able to go anywhere in life.

-It’s a challenging kind of work that I’ve not done before.
-I was so excited the day I was accepted into the company for a PR and Marketing related internship position.
-It’s an industry based on communication and is highly presentation focused.
+I was so excited the day I was accepted into the company.
+Part of me was not expecting it.
+Marketing is a role based on communication and is highly presentation focused.
 A person with a disability is often placed in back office functions – away from clients, to avoid stigma or discomfort.
 The corporate world in Asia is still quite conservative in some aspects when dealing with people with disabilities.

 I really appreciate that at least the company I work for recognizes me as a person – not a disability.
-I hope that other Hong Kong companies will do the same and give others like me an opportunity.
+I hope that other companies will do the same.
+My disability does not define me.

 Update: After a great year at Spa Monkeys, Anna left the company to pursue her studies in Medicine.
 She graduated and is currently doing her internment at a hospital in Hong Kong.
 We love Anna and wish her all the best!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!